aya-2020/bellabeat_casestudy_sql/README.md

 2. How could these trends apply to Bellabeat customers?
 3. How could these trends help influence Bellabeat marketing strategy?

-Goals/metrics	Gain insight into how consumers use non-Bellabeat smart devices.
+Goals/metrics:	Gain insight into how consumers use non-Bellabeat smart devices.

 Are datasets available?
 Yes.

-Dataset list	The dataset can be downloaded from the link given in the below section.
+Dataset list:	The dataset can be downloaded from the link given in the below section.

 Websites to scrape the data needed:	https://www.kaggle.com/arashnic/fitbit.